jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

     levels (should be picked up automatically by the ``sub_menu`` tag).

 :``original_menu_tag``:
-    A string value indicating the name of tag was originally called in order to render the branch currently being rendered.
+    A string value indicating the name of the tag that was originally called in order to render the branch currently being rendered.
 The value will be one of ``"main_menu"``, ``"flat_menu"``, ``"section_menu"``, ``"children_menu"``
     or ``"sub_menu"``.